ausaccessfed/aaf-shibv4-ext/README.md

 the institution's database for future use.

 # Requirements
-- Shibboleth IdP 3.3.1 operating with Java 8 or later.
+- Shibboleth IdP 4.0.1 or greater operating with Java 11 or later.
 - A database for auEduPersonSharedToken storage.
 It is **strongly** recommended administrators configure regular backups and monitoring for this database. **Loss of this data will disable federated access for your users**.